matushalicka/ezarr/README.md

   download this if connected to Prowlarr and qBittorrent.
 It can also reorganize the media you already own in order to create a more uniformly formatted collection.
 - [Radarr](https://radarr.video/) is like Sonarr, but for movies.
+- [Bazarr](https://www.bazarr.media/) is a companion application to Sonarr and Radarr that manages and downloads subtitles based on your requirements.
-- [Prowlarr](https://github.com/Prowlarr/Prowlarr) can keep track of indexers, which are services that keep track of Torrent or UseNet links.
+- [Prowlarr](https://prowlarr.com/) can keep track of indexers, which are services that keep track of Torrent or UseNet links.
 One can search an indexer for certain content and find a where to download this. **Note**: when adding an indexer, please do not set the "seed ratio" to less than 1.
 Less than 1 means that you upload less than you download.
 Not only is this unfriendly towards your fellow users, but it can also get you banned from certain indexers.
 - [qBittorrent](https://www.qbittorrent.org/) can download torrents and provides a bunch more features for management.
+- [SABnzbd](https://sabnzbd.org/) can download nzb's features for management.
 - [Jellyfin](https://jellyfin.org/) is a Free Software Media System that puts you in control of managing and streaming your media.
 It is an alternative to the proprietary Emby and Plex, to provide media from a dedicated server to end-user devices via multiple apps.
-- [FlareSolverr](https://github.com/FlareSolverr/FlareSolverrFlareSolverr) is a proxy server to bypass Cloudflare and DDoS-GUARD protection.
+- [FlareSolverr](https://github.com/FlareSolverr/FlareSolverr) is a proxy server to bypass Cloudflare and DDoS-GUARD protection.
-- [Bazarr](https://www.bazarr.media/) is a companion application to Sonarr and Radarr that manages and downloads subtitles based on your requirements.
 - [Whisper ASR Webservice](https://github.com/ahmetoner/whisper-asr-webservice/) is a general-purpose speech recognition model.
 It is trained on a large dataset of diverse audio and is also a multitask model that can perform multilingual speech recognition as well as speech translation and language identification.
+- [Recyclarr](https://recyclarr.dev/) is a command-line application that will automatically synchronize recommended settings from the TRaSH guides to your Sonarr/Radarr instances.

 ## Using
 1. To get started, clone the repository in a directory of your choosing. **Note: this will be where